madrazo/RunnerMark/README.md

 Introducing the TileLayer
 -------------------------

-Second goal was to create a simple wrapper on NME's Tilesheet which is rather low-level and native-targets orientated.
+Second goal was to create a simple wrapper on OpenFL's Tilesheet which is rather low-level and native-targets orientated.

  - provides a basic display-list, spritesheet animations, mirroring,
  - includes a Sparrow spritesheet parser, supporting trimming,